amir3x0/A6-Final/README.md

 ### Running the Application

-Start the Backend Server
+##Start the Backend Server

 ```bash
 cd backend
 npm start
 ```

-Start the Frontend Client
+##Start the Frontend Client

+#Option 1:
+open the URL made with GitHub Pages

+#Option 2:
 In a second terminal:

 ```bash